tylercamp/palcalc/README.md

 - Attack skill inheritance + solving
 - Figure out how the data miners do their thing and read Pal DB info straight from game files?
 - Allow solving for multiple pals at once
+- Add a sort of "pal search" feature, listing all owned pal instances which have some traits / pal type